There are many options available regarding clocking systems, but not all suppliers are equal. Ten of the most highly regarded for 2017 include:

 Mitrefinch is a UK-based company responsible for developing the very first computerised staff clocking system, in the early 1980s.
 This innovation led to the company being featured for their ‘technology of the future’ on the television program Tomorrow’s World, and they have continued to lead the way with biometric clocking systems.

-Mitrefinch have a reputation for excellence in managing secure environments and successful fraud prevention and their systems have been used in a number of sectors, including security firms and the police.
-Their systems are all designed and manufactured in-house and the data can be used for payroll and scheduling.
+Mitrefinch have a reputation for excellence in managing secure environments and successful fraud prevention.
+Their time and attendance systems have been used in a number of sectors, including security firms and the police.
+Their clocking in machines are all designed and manufactured in-house and the data can be used for payroll and scheduling.
 Every mobile option you would expect from a top rated system is included as standard.

 Mitrefinch customer support has some of the best real user feedback on the web.
 Users report being connected with high-level tech staff who are willing to spend literally hours to fix a problem.
 Mitrefinch also have a reputation for developing additional software and systems to suit their clients.
 This bespoke approach is key to their excellent security.
 They frequently tailor their technology for larger companies of over 100 employees, and price depends on products selected, but there are options for both a one-time license and subscription.